edrys-labs/documentation/README.md

     --{{1}}--
 Since stations are intended to run for long periods of time, it is important to ensure that they are stable and reliable.
-Thus, by clicking onto the `Debug` button, you can see the current state of the station, you can start recording memory, network, browser console output and user connections.
+Thus, by clicking onto the `Debug` button, you can see the current state of the station, you can start recording memory, network, browser console outputs and user connections.

       {{1}}
 ![Debug recording](images/debug1.png)